 Roast a whole chicken in the oven for 20 minutes + 55 minutes per kilogram at 180°C. If you’re using a fan assisted oven, or “fan bake”, crack the temperature down a notch to 170°C.

-For crispy skin, always pat the skin dry with a paper towel and season with plenty of salt and pepper.
+For crispy skin, always pat the skin dry with a paper towel and season with plenty of salt and black pepper.
 Then roast the chicken breast-side up.

 Add extra flavour and moisture by stuffing the chicken with a quartered onion or lemon, as well as robust herbs like rosemary and thyme.
 Or save time with a pack of Greggs Sage and Onion Stuffing Mix.